 EDWARD GREEN, Ph.D, studied in classes with Eli Siegel and, with his colleagues Barbara Allen and Anne Fielding, teaches the course “The Opposites in Music” at the Foundation.

-A Fulbright Senior Specialist with the Council for International Exchange of Scholars, and a professor at Manhattan School of Music, Dr. Green is also a prize-winning composer, whose music has been performed by orchestras across the United States as well as overseas.
-His Piano Concertino was a Grammy-nominee in 2010, and he was just named “Concert Artist Composer-in-Residence” for the 2012-2013 season at Kean University Conservatory of Music.
-Dr. Green is Staff Composer at Imagery Films where he has collaborated with the Emmy Award-winning filmmaker Ken Kimmelman on several films, including “Hot Afternoons Have Been in Montana”—a film based on Eli Siegel’s Nation prize-winning poem.
-Edward Green has also composed incidental music for several productions of the Aesthetic Realism Theatre Company.
+Edward Green is also a composer whose music has been performed by orchestras and chamber ensembles across the United States as well as overseas.
+Among his prize-winning works is his Brass Quintet, recipient of the 1995 International Kodaly Composer’s Award, and his Symphony in C, which won the First International Symphonic Composition Prize (2017) of the Orquesta Sinfónica del Congreso Nacional del Paraguay.
+He is also Staff Composer at Imagery Films, where he has collaborated with the Emmy Award-winning filmmaker Ken Kimmelman on several films, including “Hot Afternoons Have Been in Montana”—a film based on Eli Siegel’s Nation prize-winning poem.
+Dr. Green has also composed incidental music for several productions of the Aesthetic Realism Theatre Company.

-Edward Green has given many presentations directly on the value of Aesthetic Realism as a scholarly method.
-Among these were “Aesthetic Realism: A New Foundation for Interdisciplinary Musicology”—a 2004 presentation at the University of Graz, Austria, co-authored with anthropologist Arnold Perey; a 2005 essay in the International Review of the Aesthetics and Sociology of Music (Vol. 36/2) titled “Donald Francis Tovey, Aesthetic Realism, and the Need for a Philosophic Musicology;” and a chapter in Teaching Music in the Urban Classroom (Rowman & Littlefield, 2006) entitled “Music of Every Culture Has Something in Common and Can Teach Us about Ourselves: Using the Aesthetic Realism Teaching Method”—co-authored with Alan Shapiro.
+Edward Green has spoken and written about the value of Aesthetic Realism as a scholarly method.
+His works include: “Aesthetic Realism: A New Foundation for Interdisciplinary Musicology”—a 2004 presentation at the University of Graz, Austria, co-authored with anthropologist Arnold Perey; a 2005 essay in the International Review of the Aesthetics and Sociology of Music (Vol. 36/2) titled “Donald Francis Tovey, Aesthetic Realism, and the Need for a Philosophic Musicology”; and, with music educator and jazz pianist Alan Shapiro, a chapter in Teaching Music in the Urban Classroom (Rowman & Littlefield, 2006) entitled “Music of Every Culture Has Something in Common and Can Teach Us about Ourselves: Using the Aesthetic Realism Teaching Method.”
 This book was published in partnership with the National Association for Music Education.